zeyzey28/gittask/README.md

-First of all I got issued from case sensivity.
-I realized that the importances of case sensivity.
+First of all, I encountered issues with case sensitivity and realized its importance.

-The secont problem was Personal Access Token (PAT)
+The second problem was related to the Personal Access Token (PAT).
+I generated a PAT from GitHub and successfully pushed my first commit.

-I generated the PAT from Github and pushed my first commit to github succesfuly
+The third issue I faced was that empty folders were not being pushed to GitHub.
+To solve this, I created .gitkeep files in these folders using the command: touch img/.gitkeep tests/.gitkeep